WIPACrepo/pyglidein/docs/glidein_start.md

 * GPUS - GPUs the glidein has access to.
 Default is none.

-* MEMORY - MEMORY in MB the glidein has access to.
+* MEMORY - Memory in MB the glidein has access to.
 Default is 4 GB.

-* DISK - DISK in KB the glidein has access to.
+* DISK - Disk in KB the glidein has access to.
 Default is 8 GB.

 * GLIDEIN_DIR - Directory containing `glidein.tar.gz`, if already available.
   Default is none, downloading from